EllaBrands/stanDev/Automatic-Differentiation-API.md

 1. Create a `std::vector<stan::agrad::var>` that contains the independent variables.
 2. Compute the gradients of the dependent variable with respect to the independent variables.
 3. Recover the memory used.
-(Memory is managed by Stan; recovery doesn't actually "free" the memory, but allows it to be resused.)
+(Memory is managed by Stan; recovery doesn't actually "free" the memory, but allows it to be reused.)

 This example, based on the first autodiff example above, shows how to do the three steps.